If Arrested, You Can Expect These Steps:

 Remember, the police are not always truthful when they question you, and they are not required to be honest!
 They are trained to look for any signs of guilt, and may misinterpret your nervousness as you “trying to hide” something.
 Also, you may make a statement that may incriminate you on another matter.

-After being arrested, first appearance before a judge is simply the first stage of the criminal proceeding for those defendants remaining in custody.
+First appearance before a judge is simply the first formality of the criminal process for those defendants remaining in custody.
 State courts in Florida conduct first appearance hearings 365 days per year.
 The charges against you are read, and the judge will ask you about your ability to hire a lawyer.